-Originally published at Tages Anzeiger (in German) on December 5, 2018.
+Originally published in Tages Anzeiger (in German) on December 5, 2018.
 For videos and diagrams please visit the original source.

 It’s hard to overestimate emotions.
 Because we humans even perceive the most delicate movements in the facial expressions and gestures of our counterpart, and we hear many nuances.
 Computers can not do this as well as sensitive people.
 But they can handle huge amounts of data. «This opens up completely new opportunities for emotional analysis,» says Olga Perepelkina, head of research at the young company Neurodata Lab.